Discover all the tax services we offer

 Americans living abroad must file FBAR if they have foreign bank account balances that meet or exceed $10,000 at any point during a calendar year.
-But when you choose to file jointly with a spouse, how does that impact your FBAR filing?
-David McKeegan, Co-Founder of Greenback Expat Tax Services explains the situations when you would need to include your spouse’s accounts and when you would not.
+But, when you have an FBAR joint account with a non-US citizen, how does that impact your FBAR filing?
+Learn the situations when you would need to include your spouse’s accounts and when you would not.

 The FBAR or Financial Center Form 114 is required for any US person or entity that has a financial interest or signing authority over foreign financial accounts where the aggregate value is over $10,000 at any point during the year.
 For this definition, the US person can be a citizen, a green-card holder, a US resident, a corporation, a partnership, an LLC, so it’s not specifically a person.
 If you think you might fall afoul of this or if you aren’t sure if you’re required to file an FBAR, we highly recommend speaking to a professional.